Budgets and Limits

 Section titled “Enforce Limits on a Run”The same budget object can be passed to ennodia_run:

-{ "tool": "ennodia_run", "arguments": { "prompt": "Review this release.", "mode": "parallel", "compare": true, "maxOutputChars": 20000, "budget": { "maxChildTasks": 4, "maxEstimatedInputTokens": 120000 } }}Ennodia checks these local limits before starting child tasks.
-If the estimated input tokens or selected child-task count exceeds the cap, the run fails early instead of silently launching more model work.
+{ "tool": "ennodia_run", "arguments": { "prompt": "Review this release.", "mode": "parallel", "compare": true, "maxOutputChars": 20000, "budget": { "maxChildTasks": 4, "maxEstimatedInputTokens": 120000 } }}Ennodia checks these local limits before child tasks start.
+The run fails early if estimated input tokens or the child-task count exceed a cap.
+Ennodia does not start the excess model work.

 Subscription Limits

-Section titled “Subscription Limits”Subscription quota checks are intentionally conservative.
-Ennodia only uses supported local CLI/API surfaces.
-If a provider does not expose account quota through a supported surface, Ennodia reports the limit as unknown instead of scraping private account pages or inventing a number.
+If a provider does not expose account quota through a supported surface, Ennodia reports the limit as unknown.
+It does not inspect private account pages or create an unsupported value.

 Today every built-in harness reports subscription quota as unknown because no supported local surface exposes a reliable account limit.
 An older fail-closed quota gate has been retired until at least one current harness exposes a real supported quota surface.